 The right gear

 Bird photography is one area where you can’t get away with anything less than top quality equipment.
 A decent camera body with a mega-pixel count that will allow for a significant crop is a must.
-Anything less than a 300mm lens will battle to capture a decent image – a fixed focal length lens of 400 or 500mm is ideal – not only are birds small, they will seldom let you get as close as mammals, so the reach of a long lens is usually needed.
+Anything less than a 300mm lens will battle to capture a decent image.
+A fixed focal length lens of 400 or 500mm is ideal.
+This is because not only are birds small, they will seldom let you get as close as mammals.
+You will need the reach of a long lens!

 With a big lens, the next requirement will be a support system.
 Most of these lenses weigh a fair amount so operating them hand-held can be tough.
 A good quality tripod or beanbag is a must.

-A hyde or some sort of cover can be a useful tool in allowing you to get a bit closer to capture the image you are looking for.
+A bird hide can help you to get closer to capture the image you are looking for.

 Other than that, a fair bit of luck always helps!
 Please feel free to add to these tips in the comments below…